huggingface/transformers/docs/source/add_new_model.rst

 We expect that every model added to 🤗 Transformers passes a couple of integration tests, meaning that the original model and the reimplemented version in 🤗 Transformers have to give the exact same output up to a precision of 0.001!
 Since it is normal that the exact same model written in different libraries can give a slightly different output depending on the library framework, we accept an error tolerance of 1e-3 (0.001).
 It is not enough if the model gives nearly the same output, they have to be the almost identical.
 Therefore, you will certainly compare the intermediate outputs of the 🤗 Transformers version multiple times against the intermediate outputs of the original implementation of *brand_new_bert* in which case an **efficient** debugging environment of the original repository is absolutely important.
 Here is some advice is to make your debugging environment as efficient as possible.

 -  Find the best way of debugging intermediate results.
 Is the original repository written in PyTorch?
-Then you should probably take the time to write a longer script that decomposes the original model into smaller subcomponents to retrieve intermediate values.
+Then you should probably take the time to write a longer script that decomposes the original model into smaller sub-components to retrieve intermediate values.
 Is the original repository written in Tensorflow 1?
 Then you might have to rely on TensorFlow print operations like https://www.tensorflow.org/api_docs/python/tf/print to output intermediate values.
    Is the original repository written in Jax?
 Then make sure that the model is **not jitted** when running the forward